Sharing is caring!

 It is not advisable to take your dog to a crowded city park for their first experience being off-leash.
 There are far too many hazards and diversions.
 Go to a peaceful, uncrowded natural place instead.
 Just in case, bring a leash and some snacks.
 Make sure you conclude the session with a successful recall.

 Sweets are a powerful incentive.
 Always carry treats with you when going on off-leash adventures if you use them for training.
-Take a few out and hold them in your hand so your dog can see them when you need their attention and they are nearby.
+Please take a few out and hold them in your hand so your dog can see them when you need their attention, and they are nearby.
 If your dog is further away, give the bag a little shake, and they will immediately realize that goodies are a possibility.

-Achieving this goal through training is crucial because it improves bonding and socialization, encourages public decorum, improves communication, and relieves stress for your dog.
+Achieving this goal through training is crucial because it improves bonding and socialization, encourages public decorum, enhances communication, and relieves stress for your dog.

 Your dog will feel so much more freedom when they are taught off-leash, as Emma already explained.
 When the leash is taken out of the picture, the dog can explore the world more freely and without being corrected or restrained by it.